 |Undergraduate women who are members of a sorority|

 Campus Info & Services

-North Carolina State University--Raleigh offers a number of student services including nonremedial tutoring, women's center, placement service, and health service.
+North Carolina State University--Raleigh offers a number of student services including nonremedial tutoring, women's center, placement service, health service, and health insurance.
 North Carolina State University--Raleigh also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, student patrols, and controlled dormitory access (key, security card, etc).
-Of the students at North Carolina State University--Raleigh, 33 percent have cars on campus.
+Of the students at North Carolina State University--Raleigh, 32 percent have cars on campus.
 Alcohol is permitted for students of legal age at North Carolina State University--Raleigh.